 Law Reform Commission – including consolidated acts and statutory instruments in Ireland as a result of the Commission’s mandate to keep the law under review as part of the eLegislation Group.

-IrishLaw site – one of the original and most comprehensive sources of Irish law on the internet.
+IrishLaw – one of the original and most comprehensive sources of Irish law on the internet.
 Not a great design, but it includes the IrishLaw list, an e-mail discussion list on Irish and Northern Irish law and a list of forthcoming legal events.

 British and Irish Legal Information Institute – comprehensive, up-to-date cases and legislation from Ireland (north and south), England & Wales and Scotland, with European Union case law, Law Commission reports, and other law-related Irish and British material.
 Another invaluable resource!